satoshinm/homebridge-udpserver-multiswitch/README.md

         "accessory": "UdpServerMultiswitch",
         "name": "My Projector",
         "port": 8261,
-        "on_payload": "[YOUR_UDP_ON_PAYLOAD]",
+        "on_payload": "ff",
-        "off_payload": "[YOUR_UDP_OFF_PAYLOAD]"
+        "off_payload": "00",
+        "toggle_payload": "80"
 }
 ```

 ### Multiswitch (radio buttons)
-Meant to be used as a switcher, where only one device is ever on.
+Can be used as a switcher, where only one device is ever on.
+However,
+the `on_payload`, `off_payload`, and `toggle_payload` options can also be
+optionally specified to affect all of the states.

-Automaticaly set power state as off for the other devices.
+Automatically set power state as off for the other devices.

 ```
 {